WashDems-Public/Data/orgs-spec.md

 (Required) A short name for the organization.
 Counties should be the county name.
 Legislative districts should be the LD number, zero-padded if a single digit (ex: 03rd)

 ### orgType
 (Required) A descriptor of the organization type.
-Expected values are: "County", "LD", "County Young", "College Young", "HS Young", and "Caucus".
-Concatenation of orgShort & orgType & Democrats should yield a reasonable but sometimes imperfect organization full name.
+Expected values are: "County", "LD", "State Young", "County Young", "College Young", "HS Young", "Caucus", and "CD" (Congressional District).
+Concatenation of orgShort & orgType & "Democrats" (or "Dems") should yield a reasonable but sometimes imperfect organization full name.

+### orgFull
+(Optional) Full name of the organization (ex: "1st Legislative District Democrats" or "King County Democratic Central Committee")

 ### orgWeb
 (Optional) URL to the organization's public-facing website